Jackson Bentley: What is it, Major Lawrence, that attracts you personally to the desert? T.E. Lawrence: It's clean.

 Crouching Moron, Hidden Badass: Lawrence is viewed to be eccentric and insubordinate in Cairo, so much that the commanding general openly treats him with contempt.
 All that changes when he gets to Arabia.

 Downer Ending: Even though Lawrence succeeded in reaching and taking Damascus with his Arab calvary, Lawrence is unsuccessful in uniting the Arab tribes as a united people, and heads home, depressed and unable to feel joy again.
 Oh, and he dies years later in a motorcycle crash (as shown in the beginning).

-Bittersweet Ending: However, on the bright side, Prince Feisal managed to negotiate with Britain, establishing the Arab people as a valid group of people that have power and influence in the Middle East.
+Bittersweet Ending: However, on the bright side, Prince Faisal managed to negotiate with Britain, establishing the Arab people as a valid group of people that have power and influence in the Middle East.

 Dramatization: It's based on history, but they took some liberties for dramatic effect.